-All General Contractors (GCs) awarded an SCA contract, and their proposed sub-contractors, must submit a sub-contractor approval form through the Vendor Access System (VAS) before beginning work on the project.
+All general contractors awarded an SCA contract and their proposed subcontractors must submit a SAF through the Vendor Access System (VAS) before beginning work on the project.

 No. The online SAF process does not yet include Mentor Projects.
-SAFs for Mentor projects continue to be processed by Mentor Construction Managers.
+SAFs for Mentor Projects continue to be processed by Mentor Construction Managers.

 All Wicks subcontractors must be prequalified at the time of bid opening.
 In addition, for Wicks-related work that is valued at or above $1,000,000 please note that all Wicks subcontractors proposed for such work must also be prequalified for work above $1,000,000.

 Subcontractors must have a project-specific SAF in pending or approved status with an issued certificate of insurance before beginning work.

 Yes, general contractors and subcontractors must submit a separate SAF for each project and scope of work and a separate SAF for any additional work added to an existing project.

-Yes, the VAS system provides GCs and sub-contractors with on-demand access to SAF status information and on-demand access to OCIP insurance certificates.
+Yes.
+VAS provides general contractors and subcontractors with on-demand access to SAF status information and on-demand access to OCIP insurance certificates.

 Yes.
 Information from prior submissions is pre-populated to subsequent SAFs thereby reducing keystrokes.

 The VAS system automatically identifies subcontractor-specific trade codes and confirms a subcontractor’s qualification and certification status.

-To begin the process, GCs and upper-tier sub-contractors should access VAS, and click the Sub-contractor Approval Form (SAF) link in the Project Information (Post Award) section of the homepage.
+To begin the process, general contractors and upper-tier subcontractors must access VAS, and select the Subcontractor Approval Form (SAF) link in the Project Information (Post Award) section of the homepage.

 Click and download the SAF User Guide in PDF format.